Web Development Blog

 Virtual PC

-1. Download Virtual PC 2004 onto your computer (Windows XP or Windows Vista)
+1. Download Virtual PC 2004 or Virtual PC 2007 onto your computer (Windows XP or Windows Vista)

 2. Unzip and double-click on Microsoft Virtual PC 2004 MSDN.msi to install the Virtual Machine using the Installation Wizard